bwalshe/branchless/README.md

 The next bit, the really weird bit, is that it will compere the result to 26, and jump if the value is not lower.
-As we have already subtracted 'a' from the original and as 'z' is 26 places away from 'a' if the original value was greated than 'z' this test will result in a jump.
+As we have already subtracted 'a' from the original and as 'z' is 26 places away from 'a' if the original value was greater than 'z' this test will result in a jump.
 What if the value was less than 'a'?
 Where is the test for that?
 Well here is the thing `jnb` treats the value as *unsigned*.
 If you have a negative signed value, then the bits in the register are going to be equivalent to some large unsigned number.
 If the value